Insufficient Hole Filling

 5. As soon as you get rid of the soldering iron immediately to avoid cases of dry bones, hence gaps in the solder joints

 In general, if there’s a way to avoid drilling holes on your printed circuit board, then you should.
 But at times, you cannot prevent drilling holes on your board.
-Most of the time, you are going to make holes on the PCB, and that is when you require a pitch pad.
+Most of the time, you will make holes on the PCB, which is when you require a pitch pad.
 Pitch pads have got materials that melt upon composition.
 Again, when it comes to PCB board soldering, the best pitch pad materials to use becomes a big challenge.
 Some of them are not good and up for the task.

 Solder resist is an integral part of PCB technology.
 Solder mask or solder resist on the printed circuit board does perform several essential functions worth noting.
 For instance, solder resist protects a PCB from mechanical challenges and corrosion.
 It also prevents the board from mechanical problems during the process of wave soldering.